 Security

-Access through the MCP Server is governed by the same permission system as direct portal access.
+Access through the Authoring MCP Server is governed by the same permission system as direct portal access.
 An agent can only perform actions that the authenticated user is allowed to perform.
 This means you can create a dedicated portal account with limited permissions for automated workflows, restricting what the agent can read or modify.

-Authentication between the agent and the MCP Server uses OAuth 2.1.
-The connection between the MCP Server and your portal is secured by ClickHelp.
-Note that data passes from the portal through the MCP Server to the LLM you are using — the choice of LLM and its data handling are the responsibility of your organization.
+Authentication between the agent and the Authoring MCP Server uses OAuth 2.1.
+The connection between the Authoring MCP Server and your portal is secured by ClickHelp.
+Note that data passes from the portal through the Authoring MCP Server to the LLM you are using — the choice of LLM and its data handling are the responsibility of your organization.

 Available Tools